-Section 8 would direct the Joint Legislative Elections Oversight Committee to study the budgets, programs, and policies of the State Board and county boards of elections.
+Section 8 directs the Joint Legislative Elections Oversight Committee to study the budgets, programs, and policies of the State Board and county boards of elections.

 Sections 9-21 outline the transfer of authority, powers, duties and functions, records, personnel, property, and unexpended balances of appropriations from the SEC, SBE, and the lobbying registration and lobbying enforcement functions of the Secretary of State to the new State Board.
-The PCS requires the State Board to report initially by April 1, 2018, and again by March 1, 2019, to the Joint Legislative Commission on Government Operations, the Joint Legislative Elections Oversight Committee, and the Legislative Ethics Committee on any recommendations for statutory changes needed for implementation of this consolidation.
+The State Board is required to report initially by April 1, 2018, and again by March 1, 2019, to the Joint Legislative Commission on Governmental Operations, the Joint Legislative Elections Oversight Committee, and the Legislative Ethics Committee on any recommendations for statutory changes needed for implementation of this consolidation.

-To establish the new State Board, the State party chairs would be directed to submit a list of nominees to the Governor no later than April 20, 2017, and the Governor to make appointments no later than May 1, 2017.
+To establish the new State Board, the State party chairs are directed to submit a list of nominees to the Governor no later than April 20, 2017, and the Governor must make appointments no later than May 1, 2017.
 The Executive Director of the SBE will serve as the Executive Director of the State Board until May 2019.

 EFFECTIVE DATE: May 1, 2017, except as otherwise noted.
+As of November 1, 2017, portions of the legislation are under litigation.